xuankimtran/docs-1/pages/katalon-analytics/docs/import-preferences.md

 In Katalon Studio, you can import Preferences configurations of another Katalon Studio instance to reuse.
 This function is useful when you download a new version of Katalon Studio or you want to reuse the Preferences configurations of your project team.

-To import Preferences, do as follows:

 > Tips:
 >
-> Before you import a Preferences, you might want to rename your Katalon Studio instance with its version number.
+> If you have more than one version of Katalon Studio on your machine, you might want to rename them with their version numbers.
 For example, Katalon Studio 7.8.0.

+To import Preferences, do as follows:

 1. Open Katalon Studio, then go to **File > Import Settings**.
+This action opens the **config** folder of your Katalon Studio instance.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/katalon-studio-preferences/import-settings.png" width=50% alt="import settings">

-4. Browse to the **config** folder of your preferred version.
+2. Browse to the **config** folder of your preferred version.
 For example:

 * macOS: